-Project and Environmental Review Guidelines | Recreational dock guideline for Burrard Inlet
+Project and Environmental Review Guidelines | Private residential dock guideline for Burrard Inlet

-- Drawings must be dimensioned in all instances where required to demonstrate compliance with this guideline, for example length of the facility, depth of water under the float, high and low watermarks, setback from the navigation channel, etc. - Drawing must be provided in AutoCAD and PDF format, with UTM coordinates, at the time of application - Photos of shoreline and/or dock - Biophysical survey prepared by a qualified environmental professional - Archaeological assessment, if applicable
+- Confirmation that there will be a minimum of 1.5 m of water below the moorage float at low tide.
+This may require a hydrographic survey - Site plan including dock dimensions and distances from adjacent docks or other marine structures - Design drawings prepared by a B.C. certified professional engineer, specific to the location of where the dock is proposed - Drawings submitted must be to scale, and must show the location of any relevant existing or proposed utilities, such as water or electrical - Drawings must be dimensioned in all instances where required to demonstrate compliance with this guideline, for example length of the facility, depth of water under the float, high and low watermarks, setback from the navigation channel, etc. - Drawing must be provided in AutoCAD and PDF format, with UTM coordinates, at the time of application - Photos of shoreline and/or dock - Biophysical survey prepared by a qualified environmental professional - Archaeological assessment, if applicable

 All items listed above must be provided at the time of application for the port authority to begin the permit application review.

-Certain locations have additional requirements-see the additional information box on our website.
+Certain locations have additional requirements.
+Should you live on Alderside Road in Port Moody or Eastridge Road in the District of North Vancouver-please contact us for additional information.
 The port authority may require additional information not listed above.